 The dish is a traditional creamy potato anchovy casserole (my version swaps anchovies for capers and uses plant-based cream) named after Pelle Janzon, a foodie Swedish opera singer of the early 1900s.
 Since the 1940s when the recipe was published, it has become a classic Swedish favorite.
 My husband’s Swedish recipe has been turned into a vegan classic, which appears on our holiday table each year.
 Enjoy!

-Heat 1 tablespoon margarine in a skillet or saucepan and sauté onions until soft (about 8 minutes).
+Heat 1 tablespoon plant-based margarine in a skillet or saucepan and sauté onions until soft (about 8 minutes).

 Preheat oven to 400 F.

 Spray a 9 x 13-inch baking dish with nonstick cooking spray.
 Place one-fourth of the potatoes in the dish.
 Sprinkle with salt and pepper as desired.
 Spread with one-third of the sautéed onions and 1 tablespoon capers.
 Repeat layers two more times, ending with final layer of potatoes on top.

 Pour over 1 cup of the plant-based creamer.

 Dot the top surface with 1 tablespoon margarine cut into small pieces.
 Sprinkle with breadcrumbs.
 Dot the top surface with remaining 1 tablespoon margarine pieces.

 Place in center of oven and bake for 30 minutes.
 Add remaining plant-based cream and bake for an additional 15 minutes, until tender and golden brown.